nradulovic/nk-event-driven-system/README.md

 responsible to implement all needed functionality of a port.
 Port templates are available in `template` directory.

+## Project directory structure

+The project contains the following folders:
+- `build` - this directory contains a number of Makefile and Doxygen files which are used by unit-testing and documentation build system.
+This directory was not intended to be used in application build system, but it could be used for that purposes as well.
+The makefiles in this directory are used to build unit-tests, documentation (HTML and PDF) and examples which are located in `documentation` directory.
+Any build artifact is stored in new directory called `generated` in project top level directory.
+- `documentation` - contains various descriptions of the system, how to use it properly and some examples in `documentation/examples`.
+- `external` - is used to store external project dependencies.
+During the unit-testing the Neon-Kit Unit-Testing Framework is checkoud into this directory using `git` tool.
+- `source` - this directory contains all the source files.
+This is the only directory that is needed by application.
+- `template` - contains some template files which are needed by Even Driven System.
+Copy-paste the template files to your application and modify them as needed.
+- `tests` - contains unit-tests and profiling tests.

 ## Where is a build system?

 There is no build system for Neon Kit suite components.
 The Neon Kit contains only sources which are